tcncloud/protoc-gen-persist/README.md

 The documentation goes over the persist options, how to structure your proto file, custom type mapping to/from the database, and spanner query parsing

-## NOTE: This project is under development, use it at your own risk!
+## NOTE: This project is under development, use it at your own risk

 ## Version 2.0.0
 - new method for generating before and after hooks.
 See #82 (@iamneal)